John Daka

-John Daka (born December 7, 1997) is an American football linebacker for the Houston Roughnecks of the XFL.
+John Daka (born December 7, 1997) is an American professional football defensive lineman.
 He played college football at James Madison University.
 He was the first player of Zambian descent to sign with a National Football League team.

 College career

 Daka enrolled at James Madison University despite interest from FBS schools and got off to a slow start to his career with 23 tackles and one sack over his first two seasons.
 He led the Football Championship Subdivision with 16.5 sacks and 28 tackles for loss in the 2019 season and was named to the All-Colonial Athletic Association first-team.
 He played in 51 games for the Dukes, totaling 137 tackles, 47.5 tackles for losses, 27.5 sacks, four pass defenses, six forced fumbles and one fumble recovery.

 Professional career

 Baltimore Ravens

 Daka was signed by the Baltimore Ravens as an undrafted free agent on May 6, 2020.
 He was waived during final roster cuts on August 31, 2020.